 A total of 35.6 acres of green space are designated as public park land in the City.

-First Street Park 2501 First Street Covers 3 acres and contains a jogging trail as well as softball/baseball fields, soccer/open fields, picnic benches and lighting.
-See map.|
+First Street Park, 2501 First Street Covers 3 acres and contains a jogging trail with lights as well as open play field, picnic tables, benches and stretching equipment.
+See map.

-Gordon Fountain Lake Park 10511 1/2 Fountain Lake Dr. is the City’s second largest public park, covering 9 acres.
-It has a lake, a half-mile jogging trail with lights, playground equipment, picnic benches and a pavilion.
+Gordon Fountain Lake Park, 10511 1/2 Fountain Lake Dr. is the City’s second largest public park, covering 9 acres.
+It has a lake, a half-mile jogging trail with lights, playground equipment, picnic benches, stretching equipment and a pavilion.
 See map.

-The Margaret Havens Historical Memorial Garden 2610 South Main
+The Margaret Havens Historical Memorial Garden, 2610 South Main

 Was a collaborative effort between the City of Stafford and the Stafford Historical Society.
 Instrumental in the process was the City’s Parks Committee, under the leadership of its Chairman, Councilman John Rose.
 Working in concert, the Parks Committee and Historical Society, which was led by its President, Councilman Jeff Smith, developed plans and a concept to recognize the history of Stafford and the Stafford Municipal School District.
 Read more.

-|Rubin Park 2220 First Street contains playground equipment and picnic benches on 3.14 acres.
+Rubin Park, 2220 First Street contains open play field, playground equipment, picnic benches, two basketball goals and a pavilion on 3.14 acres.
 See map.

-Is the city’s largest of the city’s public parks covering 16 acres.
-It contains softball/baseball fields, basketball courts, soccer/open fields, playground equipment, picnic benches and a pavilion.
+Stafford City Park, 3108 Fifth Street is the city’s largest of the city’s public parks covering 16 acres.
+It contains softball/baseball fields, covered basketball courts, soccer/open play fields, playground equipment, picnic benches and a pavilion.
+See map.

 Vaccaro Manor Park, 13033 Joan Street Occupies 4.5 acres.
-It has a quarter-mile jogging trail with lights, soccer/open fields, playground equipment, picnic benches, sidewalks and a pavilion.
+It has a quarter-mile jogging trail with lights, soccer/open play fields, playground equipment, picnic benches, sidewalks, stretching equipment and a pavilion.
 See map.